Tarfala research station: Glaciology and climate change

 The mass balance of a glacier is the difference between accumulation and ablation (sublimation and melting).
 A glacier with a sustained negative balance is out of equilibrium and will retreat, while one with a sustained positive balance is out of equilibrium and will advance.
 The determination of the mass balance requires time consuming field work.
 The winter mass balance is taken in the end of winter by measuring and probing snowpack depth in snow pits at the accumulation zone.
 Thus the past winters residual snowpack is analysed by its depth and density.
 In the ablation zone, ablation measurements are made using stakes inserted vertically into the glacier, usually at the end of the previous melt season.
 At the end of the melt (ablation) season, the length of stake exposed by melting ice is measured.
 Most stakes must be replaced each year.
 Mass balance results have been regularly published by Schytt and Holmlund.

 The climate in the Tarfala valley is quite continental, compared with the regions west of the Kebnekaise; the climate in western Norway is maritime.
 This steep climatic gradient influences also both the net balance gradients on glaciers and the glaciation level.
 The average annual precipitation is about 1000 mm at Tarfala Research Station.
 This is less than half of the precipitation in the Norwegian mountains to the west.
-The mean annual air temperature at the equilbrium line at about 1500 m a.s.l. is about -6 °C.
+The mean annual air temperature at the equilibrium line at about 1500 m a.s.l. is about -6 °C.

 Regular glaciological measurements at Storglaciären were started in 1946.
 In 1968, a new gauging station was built, and the International Hydrological Decade (IHD) spawned its hydrological activities also in the Tarfala valley.
 Today, the glacier mass balance program at Storglaciären is globally known as one of the most important glaciological records and supplies important data to climate change questions in subarctic mountain regions.